Adroiti/docs-for-code-review-tools/RuboCop/Naming-VariableNumber.md

 ## Description

-This cop makes sure that all numbered variables use the configured style for their numbering.
+This rule makes sure that all numbered variables use the configured style for their numbering.

-### Example
+## Examples

 ```ruby
 "EnforcedStyle => 'snake_case'"